 AIDA establishes a risk-based regulatory framework, placing higher scrutiny on AI systems that are classified as high-impact.
 The Act outlines specific provisions to ensure that AI systems are safe, transparent, and accountable.

-In addition to regulatory requirements, AIDA introduces criminal penalties for certain reckless or malicious uses of AI.
-This includes using unlawfully obtained personal data to train AI systems or deploying systems that knowingly cause harm.
+AIDA also introduces penalties for reckless or malicious AI use.
+Using unlawfully obtained personal data to train AI or deploying systems that knowingly cause harm can lead to criminal prosecution.

 Implications for Canadian Businesses